numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 --------

-All projects across the ecosystem should adopt a common time window based policy for increasing the minimum version of CPython and NumPy that downstream projects support.
+All projects across the ecosystem should adopt a common time window based policy for increasing the minimum version of Python and NumPy that downstream projects support.
 By standardizing this policy across the community we will make it easier for downstream projects to plan.